 This is another inexpensive way to update your place without spending too much money!
 There are plenty of affordable art stores that sell original hand-made pieces created by local artists.
 Most of the brands offer an inspiring range of affordable artwork with different styles and price points, so you can find something perfect for your apartment there.

 For some of you who want to décor the walls instantly, use art décor wallpapers or wall murals!
-This would be much easier and cheaper than buying wallpapers and artworks separately.
+This would be much easier and cheaper than buying wallpapers and artwork separately.